 In the case of \texttt{bst4copy}\footref{ftn-deleted-repo}, the \texttt{insert} method ensures that the output tree is a valid binary search tree, but there is no condition asserting that the insertion of the input value indeed occurred.
 Similarly, the \texttt{insertRecursion} method checks the relation between the tree's lowest and highest value and the value to be inserted, but does not check if the latter is present in the output tree.
 If no modification is made to the input tree, neither method's specification would be able to detect the incorrect behavior.
-In \texttt{task\_id\_126}\footref{ftn-dafny-synthesis-report}, the postcondition states that every divisor common to two input numbers is lower than their sum.
-However, if an incorrect implementation caused only some of the common divisors to be added to the sum, this single postcondition would not be able to detect it.
+In \texttt{task\_id\_126}\footref{ftn-dafny-synthesis-report}, the post-condition states that every divisor common to two input numbers is lower than their sum.
+However, if an incorrect implementation caused only some of the common divisors to be added to the sum, this single post-condition would not be able to detect it.
 The purpose of \texttt{task\_id\_161}\footref{ftn-prev-reported} is to return every unique element present in the first input array but not in the second.
-While the specification states that every element in the result is in the first array but not in the second, it does not enforce that every element in the first array that is not present in the second must be a part of the result, making empty lists a valid output. \texttt{task\_id\_2}\footref{ftn-motivational-ex} and \texttt{task\_id\_249}\footref{ftn-new-report} are very similar to \texttt{task\_id\_161}, the goal being to compute the unique elements common to two input arrays, and the weakness being the same.
-All of these weaknesses miss a crucial guarantee.
+While the specification states that every element in the result must be in the first array but not in the second, it does not enforce that every element in the first array that is not present in the second must be a part of the result, making empty lists a valid output. \texttt{task\_id\_2}\footref{ftn-motivational-ex} and \texttt{task\_id\_249}\footref{ftn-new-report} are very similar to \texttt{task\_id\_161}, the goal being to compute the unique elements common to two input arrays, and the weakness being the same.
+All of these weaknesses fail to address a crucial guarantee.

-From the 284 analyzed mutants, 77 hinted at these weaknesses and were successfully killed upon strengthening the specifications; 157 turned out to be equivalent to the original program, and we could not draw meaningful conclusions from the remaining 50.
-The number of equivalent mutants, alongside the time to perform manual verification of the surviving mutants, is an evident challenge.
-In practice, we expect \ourTool to be used as a validation tool alongside development to incrementally validate new components, not entire projects at once.
+Of the 284 analyzed mutants, 77 hinted at these weaknesses and were successfully killed upon strengthening the specifications, 157 were equivalent to the original program, and we could not draw meaningful conclusions from the remaining 50.
+The number of equivalent mutants, along with the time to perform manual verification of the surviving mutants, poses an evident challenge.
+In practice, we expect \ourTool to be used as a validation tool alongside development to incrementally validate new components rather than entire projects at once.
 This will result in fewer mutants per iteration and shorten analysis time, making it feasible.

-\subsubsection{Answer to \textbf{RQ3}}
+\subsubsection{\textbf{Answer to RQ3}}

 { }